foundriesio/fioup/CONTRIBUTING.md

 - Keep your change as focused as possible.
   If you want to make multiple independent changes, please consider submitting them as separate pull requests.
 - Write a [good commit message](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
-- It's a good idea to arrange a discussion with other developers to ensure there is consensus on large features, architecture changes, and other core code changes.
+- It is a good idea to arrange a discussion with other developers to ensure there is consensus on large features, architecture changes, and other core code changes.
 PR reviews will go much faster when there are no surprises.